Regular procedure

 The time limit for decisions for the BFA and the Federal Administrative Court are reduced to 3 months in case the asylum seeker is detained pending deportation.[19]
 The same maximum time limit applies to the “procedure for the initiation of a measure terminating residence” (see Accelerated Procedure).

-In 2022, the practice of fast-track processing focused on applicants coming from countries listed as “safe countries of origin” and on applicants who have already been sentenced by a criminal court.
+In 2023, the practice of fast-track processing focused on applicants coming from countries listed as “safe countries of origin” and on manifestly ill-founded applications.
+In second instance, there is also a focus on applicants who have already been sentenced by a criminal court.
 The great majority of fast-track processing deals with cases from applicants originating from so called safe countries of origin (see Safe Country of Origin).
-This was also due to the sharp increase of applicants coming from India, Tunisia, Pakistan and Morocco.
+This was also due to the high number of applications from Morocco at the start of 2023.

 Personal interview

 All asylum seekers must undergo a personal interview, provided that they have legal capacity to do so.
 At the start of each interview, asylum seekers are asked whether they feel physically and psychologically fit for the interview.
 If not, the interview will be postponed.
-In practice, however, interviews are rarely postponed, as asylum seekers fear that it would have negative consequences on their case, and because interviewers’ have little knowledge on the potential consequences of health issues on the interview.
+In practice, a postponement is not requested by the applicants.

 Asylum seekers may be accompanied by a person they trust (i.e. person of confidence) and unaccompanied children cannot be interviewed without the presence of their legal representative.[26]